HARVEST: Contemporary Craft Fair Programme

 10am - 12pm, 1:30pm - 3:30pm, Saturday 11 October 2025

-Transform recycled metal into decorative garlands.
-Using simple everyday tools, Sally of Littlehouse Jewellery will guide you through essential metal working techniques to create leaves with unique textures and details.
+Participants transformed recycled metal into decorative garlands.
+Using simple everyday tools, Sally of Littlehouse Jewellery guided you through essential metal working techniques to create leaves with unique textures and details.
 Sally blends traditional jewellery-making techniques with innovative design.

 Image by Littlehouse Jewellery / Photography by the artist